Celtic on brink, Beale decisions, McGrath in focus

 He has now lost three of his past four matches - two more against Celtic and away to Sunday's opponents Aberdeen.

-Beale spoke of players "fighting for their futures" after the Scottish Cup semi-final defeat as the club comes to terms with a trophyless campaign.
+Beale spoke of players "fighting for their futures" after the Scottish Cup semi-final defeat as the club comes to terms with a trophy-less campaign.

 That should make his team selections interesting over the remaining five league matches.